 Six Flags Magic Mountain Reviews and Guide

-Print our full Six Flags Magic Mountain guideDownload and print our complete guide to Six Flags Magic Mountain, and access printable guides to nearly 100 theme parks by subscribing to Theme Park Tourist Plus for just $5 for a full year.
+Print our full Six Flags Magic Mountain guideDownload and print our complete guide to Six Flags Magic Mountain, and access printable guides to nearly 100 theme parks by registering now for FREE.
+It only takes a few seconds if you login using your Facebook account.
 Find out more...

 History: The park first opened in 1971, when it was known simply as Magic Mountain.
 A large number of its original rides (and many of those added later) were constructed by Arrow Developments, a company that later went bust after losing millions on the development of the park's X2 roller coaster.
 It was purchased by Six Flags in 1979, and moved away from a family audience to focus almost exclusively on teenagers and young adults.
 The infamous "coaster wars" with Cedar Point followed, resulting in a huge number of roller coasters being installed at both parks.
 With Six Flags struggling financially, the park was put up for sale in 2006, with arch-rival Cedar Fair linked with a takeover.
 Ultimately, though, attendance improved and Six Flags opted to retain it.

 Top Rides and Shows: